kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 The top third of the pack has good overall pace with good median times and tight control of their lap times.
-Further down the pack we see more of variations between the teams.
+Further down the pack we see more of variation between the teams.
 Some teams have good pace but are likely losing time in the pits.
 Some teams lack the pace and/or the driver who can consistently drive the car to its full potential.

 # Rising Lap Time
-The rising lap time shows each team's lap time in ascending order.
+The rising lap time shows each team's lap times in ascending order.
 Although we cannot pick out individual teams in this particular graph, it is still interesting to see the consequence of each team's unique situation.